 Digital files are great for online use and as an extra back up for printed photos, but they are not real photographs.
 And trust me: The possibility of something bad happening to a print is a lot smaller than the possibility of loosing a digital file.

 If you don’t print your photos, you can be almost 100% certain that some day – probably sooner than later – they will be gone forever and there will be nothing or very little left for future generations to look at.

 And if you have a limited budget don’t worry.
 Choose quality over quantity.
-Better to have 10 or 20 photos in print which you absolutely love, and which you can look at every single day in your home, instead of having 50 files stuck on a computer that are never going to see a piece of beautiful fine art paper.
+Better to have 10 or 20 photos in print which you absolutely love, and which you can look at every single day in your home, instead of having 50 files stuck on a computer.

 Prints are forever – digital files are not.